shaleen-wonder-ent/user-guides/E360_App_Modernize.md

 **Option 1 (Azure-Native):**

 - **Pro:** Fabric's pricing is based on two main components: storage (OneLake) and compute, with calculators available to estimate costs based on data volume and transformation needs.
 Microsoft cites reference case studies showing cost advantages over other platforms for analytics workloads.
 The pay-as-you-go model can align costs with actual usage, avoiding upfront capital expenditure.
 - **Con:** Azure consumption costs can escalate unpredictably with growing data volumes or compute-intensive analytics workloads.
-Additionally, Contoso's existing AWS investments (infrastructure, expertise, tooling) are largely non-transferable, creating a sunk-cost write-off during migration.
+Additionally, Contoso's existing other platform investments (infrastructure, expertise, tooling) are largely non-transferable, creating a sunk-cost write-off during migration.

 **Option 2 (Cloud-Agnostic):**